ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > diagnostic `timeseries`, we have two variable groups: `tas_amsterdam` and
 > `tas_global`.
 Both of them operate on the variable `tas` (as indicated by the
 > `short_name`), but they apply different preprocessors.
 For the diagnostic
-> `map` the variable group itself is named `tas`, and you'll notice that we're
+> `map` the variable group itself is named `tas`, and you'll notice that we do
-> not explicitly providing the `short_name`.
+> not explicitly provide the `short_name`.
 This is a shorthand build into
 > ESMValTool.
 {: .callout}